shneoh/k3s_infra_training/day1/lab5/README.md

 - Use **env variables** for lightweight configuration.
 - Use **ConfigMaps** for non-sensitive external config.
 - Use **Secrets** for sensitive data like passwords and TLS certs.
-- Apply Kubernetes RBAC and best practices for security and control.